Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 Which Platform Costs Least Per Invoice?
 A 12-Month Cost Analysis

 Most comparisons list subscription prices and stop there.
-But the real cost of invoicing software includes payment processing fees, which accumulate significantly over a year.
+The real cost of invoicing software includes payment processing fees, which accumulate significantly over a year.
+We modeled costs for a freelancer sending 10 invoices per month, averaging $1,500 per invoice ($15,000/month, $180,000/year), with all clients paying by credit card.

 | Platform | Annual Subscription | Annual Processing Fees | Total Annual Cost | Cost Per Invoice |